Dash Diet Phase 1 – Overview

 The recommended servings of healthy fat sources like coconut oil, olive oil, and avocado for a smaller appetite is 1-2 servings per day.
 The same recommendations for moderate appetite are 2-3 servings per day.

-Talking about the large appetite, you are allowed to go up to 4 servings daily.
+Regarding the large appetite, you can go up to 4 servings daily.

 Summing it up

-Dash diet phase 1 is more about incorporating a healthy eating pattern in your daily life.
-You must cut down all the sugar, carbs, and salt from your diet to derive the desired results.
+Dash diet phase 1 is more about incorporating a healthy eating pattern into your daily life.
+You must reduce sugar, carbs, and salt from your diet to achieve the desired results.

-Also, do consult with your doctor or physician before jumping on to this diet plan.
+Also, consult your doctor or physician before jumping on to this diet plan.

 7 Day Intermittent Fasting Meal Plan